These are the places you can access online loans in Kenya in 2020. The last resort for many of us has been borrowing from creditors.

 See more on how to borrow from Shika Loan App in Kenya

-Tala was among the first instant loan apps in Kenya launched as Mkopo Rahisi in 2014 and later rebranded to Tala.
-This Loan App requires one to have a smartphone and a good Mpesa Track record in order to access their loans.
+Tala was among the first online loan in Kenya, launched as Mkopo Rahisi in 2014, and later rebranded to Tala.
+This Loan App requires one to have a smartphone and a good Mpesa Track record to access their loans.

 How does Tala Loan App work?